ARTICLE

 Communicate with your team

-Define appropriate start times
+Define appropriate shift start times

 Look for signs of fatigue